-Salaries.
-HB 2 would require school districts to provide a \$1,000 across-the-board pay raise for teachers, counselors, librarians, and nurses while taking away an important benefit from these and other public school employees by repealing the health insurance passthrough.
+The bill would take away an important benefit from 300,000 other public school employees who would lose the health insurance passthrough and receive no offsetting benefit.
 School employees, particularly the lowest paid employees such as janitors and bus drivers, depend on the passthrough to help cover health insurance costs.
-School districts should not have to assume the entire cost of providing this assistance.
+School districts should not have to assume the entire cost of this benefit.